rdekovich/beamplan/README.md

 #### Install Python

 First, the latest version of Python (3.X) must be installed in order to to get the rest of the environment set up.

+The instructions below are prescribed for a bash UNIX shell user.
+If you happen to not be using this set up...no worries!
+A reference for Python installation for most Linux systems can be found [here](https://www.dummies.com/programming/python/how-to-install-python-on-a-linux-system/).

 1. Open a terminal on your Linux machine.
 2. Update your Ubuntu package manager, `apt`, with the following command: